tbrowder/Opt-Handler/README.md

         "inspect:s       Inspect building X",
     ];

 Describe the options of your CLI program.
-Modes are mutually exclusive, i.e., only one can be used at a time.
 An option usually modifies a mode.

-Each line desribes an option in the same manner as the mode lines.
+Each line describes an option in the same manner as the mode lines.
 If not added explicitly, two options are alway added automatically: `help` and `debug`.

     my @options = [
         # option spec    help text
         "verbose         Add one level of verbosity",
     ];

 We are now ready to instantiate our easy option handler in the following step.
 It will parse the `@*ARGS` array and capture all up until a `--` is found, if any.
 Any args remaining remaining stay in `@*ARGS` but are still available.
-If there any errors, a neat exception is thrown.
+If there any errors, an exception is thrown.

     my $opt = Opt::Handler.new: :@modes, :@options;

-At this point, all recognized and captured options and modes are listed as key/values in hashes `$opt.modes` and `$opt.options`.
+At this point, all recognized and captured modes and options are listed as key/values in hashes `$opt.modes` and `$opt.options`.
 Note each mode and option are considered together to extract unique abbreviations which will be shown with the `help` option.

 Now start handling your modes and options with your code.
 You may want to extract multi-use options explicitly before handling the modes for convenience as shown in the following example.